contentful-labs/gazette/README.md

 ### Write changes from Gazette back to Contentful

-1. click on the `edit this website` ribbon on the top left corner of gazette and paste your content manegement key
+1. click on the `edit this website` ribbon on the top left corner of gazette and paste your Content Management API token
 2. click in any of the textfields and change a value
 3. open gazette in a different tab or look at the entries in the Contentful web app to see you changes get synchronized